bakame-php/cron-expression/README.md

 Use the `DatePresence` enum on `Scheduler` instantiation or the appropriate configuration method to allow `Scheduler` methods to include the start date in their result if eligible.

-- `Scheduler::includeStartDate` (will include the start date if eligible)
+- `Scheduler::includeInitialDate` (will include the start date if eligible)
-- `Scheduler::encludeStartDate` (will exclude the start date)
+- `Scheduler::excludeInitialDate` (will exclude the start date)

 Because the `Scheduler` is an immutable object anytime a configuration settings is changed a new object is returned instead of modifying the current object.